Skip to Main Content

 Creative

-We do not need to be limited to any one ministry model and in fact many of our campus ministries embody more than one of these approaches.
-Further, while most of our campus ministries would not necessarily see themselves as being particularly “denominational”, we are able to leverage our strength as a large, national “missional family rooted in relationship” to provide dimensions of ministry that may prove difficult for other organizations.
-As we celebrate the work God is doing in and through other campus groups, we are aware that it is important for us to learn and play our part.
+We do not need to be limited to any one ministry model and in fact, many of our campus ministries embody more than one of these approaches.
+Further, while most of our campus ministries would not necessarily see themselves as being particularly "denominational",, we are able to leverage our missional family strength rooted in relationship to provide dimension of ministry that may prove difficult for other organizations.
+As we celebrate the work that God is doing in and through other campus groups, we are aware that it is important for us to learn and play our part.
 The task of reaching and impacting the campuses of our nation is far greater than all of us put together could hope to accomplish.
-So, we encourage you to get to know us and see the breadth of our vision.
-We hope that you will find information that is helpful to you and that you will feel free to contact us if you don’t find what you are looking for.
+We encourage you to get to know us and see the breadth of our C5 vision by listening to our SERVE Campus Podcast on Apple, Spotify, or YouTube.
+We hope that you will find information that is helpful to you and that you will feel free to contact us if you don't find what you are looking for.

 CLUB

 Clubs exist within the framework of the student union on a campus, which means they are recognized in an official capacity by the administration.
 This gives open doors and great opportunities.
-A few examples of Clubs are Segue in Winnipeg and The Link at Red River College.
+A few examples of Clubs are Segue in Winnipeg, MB and University Christian Ministries in British Columbia.

 CHAPLAINCY